Statements on Standards for Accounting and Review Services No. 21 Released!

-The AICPA Accounting and Review Services Committee will issue Statement on Standards for Accounting and Review Services (SSARS) No. 21, Statements on Standards for Accounting and Review Services: Clarification and Recodification, on Oct.
-23. SSARS No. 21 clarifies and revises the standards for reviews, compilations and engagements to prepare financial statements.
-It also includes significant revisions that affect the standards for accountants in public practice who prepare financial statements for their clients.
+Statements on Standards for Accounting and Review Services No. 21, Statements on Standards for Accounting and Review Services: Clarification and Recodification was issued in October 2014.
+SSARS No. 21 represents the AICPA’s Accounting and Review Services Committees efforts to clarify and revise the standards for reviews, compilations, and engagements to prepare financial statements.
+SSARS No. 21 includes significant revisions that affect the standards for accountants in public practice who prepare financial statements for their clients.

 In October 2011, the Auditing Standards Board (ASB) reached a major milestone in its project to redraft all of the auditing sections in Codification of Statements on Auditing Standards (contained in Professional Standards), with the release of Statement on Auditing Standards Nos.
 122-124.
 The clarified auditing standards are designed to make the standards easier to read, understand, and apply.

 The Accounting and Review Services Committee (ARSC) has concluded that by undertaking a similar clarity project, the ARSC would serve the public interest by having all of the professional literature for audits, reviews, and compilations drafted using the same conventions.
 In addition, the resulting clarified compilation and review standards would be easier to read, understand, and apply.

 In May 2010, the ARSC approved a project to revise all existing compilation and review standards in the Codification of Statements on Standards for Accounting and Review Services (AR sections of the AICPA’s Professional Standards) substantially using the drafting conventions adopted by the ASB in clarifying the auditing literature.